Paul Collins (fantasy writer): Biography

 Paul Collins was born in England, raised in New Zealand and moved to Australia in 1972.
 His first published work was the Western novel Hot Lead-Cold Sweat (1975).
-That same year, in order to support himself so that he could write, Collins launched Void magazine, the first professional science fiction magazine Australia had seen since the demise of the joint Australian and British production Vision Of Tomorrow.
+That same year, in order to support himself so that he could write, Collins launched Void, the first professional science fiction magazine Australia had seen since the demise of the joint Australian and British production Vision of Tomorrow.
 Collins edited and published five issues of Void between August 1975 and March 1977, and while it only covered costs, the magazine was instrumental in encouraging lapsed writers Wynne Whiteford and Jack Wodhams to take up writing again, as well as encouraging a new generation of Australian science fiction writers and readers.

 In 1978, Collins moved from magazine to book publishing, initially with the Worlds original anthology series, but later with a series of original Australian science fiction and fantasy novels.
 In 1981 Collins was joined by Rowena Cory (A.K.A.
 Cory Daniells) who painted many of the covers for their books, and Cory and Collins went on to publish fourteen Australian science fiction and fantasy novels by authors, such as Wynne Whiteford, A. Bertram Chandler, Jack Wodhams, Keith Taylor, Russell Blackford, and David Lake.
 With the posthumous publication of Chandler's novel The Wild Ones, however, Collins decided that publishing was interfering with his own writing and he closed the business.

 Collins pioneered the publishing of adult heroic fantasy in Australia and did much to raise the profile of Australian genre writing.
 Many of the books and stories he published have been republished overseas.
 He sold his first professional fantasy story in 1977 to the United States magazine Weirdbook, and by 1980 he had sold another eleven stories to magazines and books in Australia and overseas.

 Collins has a black belt in both Taekwondo and jujitsu and was a kickboxer, experience he puts to good use in his recent, fast-paced cyber-oriented tales, which have culminated in the cyberpunk novel Cyberskin.
 The latter has been published by clocktowerfiction.com (USA), Hybrid Publishers (Australia) and Heyne Verlag (Germany).
 His stories have sold to a wide variety of mainstream and genre magazines.
 The best of his work has been collected in The Government in Exile, published by Melbourne's Sumeria Press in 1994.
 A later collection, Stalking Midnight, has been published by cosmos.com in both POD and e-book.